sudoyashi/Joshis-Garage/_posts/2023-07-15-badradrepairs.markdown

 I might separate them later on if it's too much cooling.
 I connected them with quick disconnects, so if two fans provide too much cooling, I can re-configure my circuit later on.
 The fans were wired in series to the ground and switched power.
 With the shroud and the fan connected with M6 bolts and rivet nuts, mount it in the car and we're good to go.

+## Like my self-care regimen, the aluminum radiator fitment needs work

 ![New parts](https://www.sudoyashi.com/assets/img/cabby/badrad/badrad-2.jpg)

 The size difference between the two radiators meant the mounting points to hold the radiator in place changed.
 I made some brackets out of scrap metal around my house to hold in place.
 The factory part is also known as a Radiator Top Retaining Bracket, or Radiator retaining bracket and they are fastened with M6 x 1.0 x 15mm bolts.